 - F The Function Key (FUNC) has been pressed.
-This acts as a "Shift" key. - The scanner is currently receiving trunking control channel data. - G The attenuator is set for Global mode. - A The attenuator is currently active. - S The radio's squelch circuit is open. - ■■■■ Signal meter indicating signal strength. - Battery status indicator.
-Flashes when charging, solid when batteries are weak, and flashes quickly when battery failure is imminent.
+This acts as a "Shift" key.

+- The scanner is currently receiving trunking control channel data.

+- The attenuator is set for Global mode.

+- A The attenuator is currently active.

+- S The radio's squelch circuit is open.

+- Signal meter indicating signal strength.

+- ▲ ▼ Indicate scan or search direction.